Buying or Selling a Home in the Time of COVID-19

-According to the most recent guidelines presented by the public health authorities, meetings in person should be limited, except in the case of an emergency (properties with an occupancy date before July 31st).
+According to the most recent guidelines presented by the public health authorities, meetings in person should be limited, except in the case of an emergency.
 However, real estate experts are allowed to carry out most, if not all of their tasks remotely.
 Here are the experts that can offer services without having to meet in person, in order to adapt to the situation:

 Of course, it will be more difficult to organize meetings with land surveyors, inspectors and any other expert who must absolutely visit the property in person in the short term.
 However, you can start taking action so that things run faster once the situation goes back to normal.
 You can start getting in touch with people right now.